quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-ssr/ssr-production-export.md

 {
   app,     // Expressjs app instance

-  port,    // process.env.PORT or quasar.config.js > ssr > prodPort
+  port,    // process.env.PORT or quasar.config file > ssr > prodPort

   isReady, // Function to call returning a Promise
            // when app is ready to serve clients